 Frequently Asked Questions

-How often should I run a GA4 audit?
+How frequently should I do a GA4 audit?

-What should I check first in a GA4 audit?
+What should I check in a GA4 audit?